Six Steps for Developing a Strategy Roadmap

 Ask yourself: Why does the strategic vision or goals exist?

-To answer this, you need to fully describe the challenges to be solved by your strategic vision or goals.
+To answer this, you need to fully define the challenges to be solved by your strategic vision or goals.
 Articulate the problems and opportunities and turn this into your list of challenges.

 Set your objectives